My Account

 The way you answer will be different depending on how experienced you are.
 Here’s what an experienced dentist should do:

-• Make a list of your professional strengths, considering all of the experience and skills you have that make you a great dentist.
+• Make a list of your professional strengths, considering all of your experience and skills that make you a great dentist.

-• Then read the job advert and match 3–4 points from your own list to what’s set out in the job requirements.
+• Then, read the job advert and match 3–4 points from your list to the job requirements.

 • Use these points to write a CV summary targeted to the job you’re applying for.

-And if you’re just starting out and lacking in experience then use this approach.
+And if you’re just starting out and lacking in experience, use this approach.

-• List any experience and skills you already have, focussing on your education and any practical experience you’ve already gained.
+• List any experience and skills you already have, focusing on your education and any practical experience you’ve already gained.

 • Then combine this existing experience and skill set with passion for the job, and some knowledge of the employer to show you’ll be a good fit.